linas/i370-bigfoot/README.md

 (PIC) binaries seem to work.
 The dynamic loader implementation is unfinished, and the shared library linker is probably incomplete and probably buggy because its untested.

+## Why is this interesting?
+This is a home hobbyist project that gives an opportunity to reflect upon computer system design issues as they stood at the end of the 1990's.
+These are both fundamentally and deeply important, altering the history of computing, while also entirely obscure, as they disappear into the general background of the common-place and taken-for-granted.
+Thus, important, forgotten and mis-understood.

+* ***The Shell.*** Unix can with the concept of a shell: bash, csh, sh.
+This is a fundamental breakthrough that the makers of DOS never quite wrapped their heads around: whether MS-DOS or mainframe DOS.
+The shell virtualized access to operating system.
+It would not have been possible without multi-tasking, which, of course, came to be understood as important, but the further refinement into the concept of a shell seemed to be lost (or misunderstood) in both the Microsoft and the mainframe world.

+* Why was the shell underappreciated in some quarters?
+In the Microsoft world, this was perhaps due to the small size of early Intel x86 PC's.
+We had to wait for Linux to see a practical demonstration.
+In the mainframe world, this was due to a focus on transaction processing and batch processing.
+No mainframe customer needed, wanted or used shells; the few developers who might have benefited had other ways of doing things.

+* ***Multi-tasking*** is a very clever little knot tied deep in the OS kernel: all CPU registers and process state are saved to RAM, and then a cute little jump that restores everything.
+It feels like you never left: you are executing instructions, but the process id, the memory mapping, the stack are suddenly just ... different.
+Its really quite impressive, and perhaps a bit mind-warping to track the dance, the jig, that morphs the one into the other.

+* ***Virtual Machines.*** VM's.
+At the end of the 1990's, only the mainframes had this, and no one else.
+The fact that they are now widespread, pervasive and common-place attests to thier fundamental importance.
+I won't explain what a VM is: this is deep, technical and interesting.
+But I do want to point out the fundamental magic of the IBM mainframe VM: it had a built-in debugger.
+You could single-step, run, set breakpoints and dis-assemble.
+This was a fundamentally important capability.
+Somehow it remains often overlooked.

+* ***Line mode.*** This is more of a sad story, than anything else.
+In the 1960's, even the most powerful computers had fractions of a megabyte of RAM, and processing input one line at a time made sense.
+Read all 80 characters, and a tight loop in the OS figured out what to do.
+This made sense.
+Unfortunately, this design decision was never amended on the mainframe.
+Unix, and shells made it clear that, from the user perspective, you wanted to be able to responed to each and every character typed at the keyboard.
+But this was impossible with the mainframe channel architecture: the STARTIO instruction is a single CPU instruction that generated a cascade of disk access, running in the devices, outside of the CPU itself.
+The CPU was free to do something else entirely: this is what made mainframes powerful.
+Like a brontosaur, a dinosaur, the CPU was a small brain, but the muscles, the disk-drives, the devices, these were huge, just massive processing subsystems interconnected with channels.
+This made sense for batch processing and transaction processing.
+But IBM never invented, manufactured or sold a device that could respond, character-at-a-time, to user typing.
+How this could have even been possible, without interrupting the CPU for each and every keystroke, is unknown to me.
+Maybe that is why it was never invented.

+* *** Storage keys***

+systemd

+storage keys
+containers
+line mode

 ## Issues
 Know what you are getting into!
 This is a revival of old work from 1999.